arifulislamnaval/arifulislamnaval/README.md

 ## Summary

-Naval Architect and Marine Engineer with 17 years of progressive experience in ship design, structural engineering, and project delivery for defense and government clients.
-Expert in Maxsurf, AVEVA Marine, Rhinoceros, and ANSYS, with deep hands-on expertise in hydrostatics, stability analysis, FEA, Basic and production design.
-Proven record delivering complex vessel programs — including Patrol Vessels, ASD tugs, Floating Cranes, Landing Craft Tanks and High Speed Boats — for Bangladesh Navy and Bangladesh Coast Guard.
-Experienced in SOLAS, MARPOL, and ISM Code compliance, classification society liaison, sea trials, and full vessel commissioning.
+I am a Senior Naval Architect and Marine Engineer with 17 years of experience in ship design, structural engineering, and shipbuilding project management.
+Throughout my career, I have led the design and delivery of more than 40 naval, government, and commercial vessels, taking projects from concept development through construction, sea trials, and commissioning.

+My expertise includes ship design, hydrostatics, stability analysis, structural analysis (FEA), production engineering, construction support, and regulatory compliance.
+I am proficient in Maxsurf, AVEVA Marine, Rhino3D, ANSYS, and AutoCAD, with extensive experience working to IMO regulations and classification society requirements.
+I enjoy leading multidisciplinary teams, solving complex engineering challenges, and delivering safe, efficient, and high-quality vessels that meet technical, operational, and commercial objectives.

+I am open to international opportunities with shipyards, ship design consultancies, classification societies, and marine engineering organizations where I can contribute my technical expertise, leadership, and project management experience.

 ---